International Animal Rescue: Dancing bear rescue and rehabilitation

 Rescued dancing bears in the sanctuary.

 The practice of dancing bears was made illegal in India in 1972 but in the decades that followed sloth bears were still poached from the wild and forced to perform for tourists.

 In 2002, International Animal Rescue, together with Indian partner organisation Wildlife SOS, opened the first sanctuary for rescued dancing bears near Agra and the Taj Mahal.

-In December 2009, International Animal Rescue and Wildlife SOS succeeded in bringing this cruel practice to an end by rescuing Raju, the last dancing bear in India.
+In December 2009, International Animal Rescue and Wildlife SOS ended the practice by rescuing Raju, the last dancing bear in India.

-The rescued bears live in a semi-natural environment in sanctuaries in Agra bear rescue facility,Agra and Bannerghatta National Park, near Bangalore.
+The rescued bears live in a semi-natural environment in sanctuaries in the Agra Bear Rescue Facility, Agra and Bannerghatta National Park, near Bangalore.

 The rehabilitation of the bears' handlers formed an integral part of the project, ensuring they would not revert to bear dancing as a way of earning a living.
 The Kalandar tribespeople who danced the bears were taught new trades such as rickshaw driving or carpet weaving to help them support their families.

 Primate rescue and rehabilitation

 Rescued infant orangutan at IAR's centre in Ketapang.

 In 2013, IAR established the first rescue and rehabilitation centre for orangutans in the province of West Kalimantan, Borneo.
-The centre is in the village of Sungai Awan (often abbreviated to Sei Awan), roughly 30 minutes' drive from the town of Ketapang.
+The centre is in the village of Sungai Awan (often abbreviated to Sei Awan), approximately a 30-minute drive from the town of Ketapang.
 The site covers 150 hectares and houses rescued orangutans as well as being a base from which all conservation programmes are run.
-The centre has allowed the rescue of more than 250 orangutans and offers rehabilitative care which has to date seen more than 160 orangutans returned to protected national parks.
+The centre has allowed the rescue of more than 250 orangutans and offers rehabilitative care which has seen more than 160 orangutans returned to protected national parks.

-In 2007 the primate rehabilitation centre was established in the rainforest of Ciapus, near Bogor, on the island of Java.
+In 2007, the primate rehabilitation centre was established in the rainforest of Ciapus, near Bogor, on the island of Java.
 This is the only centre in Indonesia to specialise in the rescue and rehabilitation of slow lorises, providing veterinary and rehabilitative care to victims of the illegal pet trade.
-In addition to rescue, rehabilitation and release this centre provides offices from which the team campaigns and assists local authorities in efforts to tackle the illegal trade of slow lorises.
+In addition to rescue, rehabilitation and release, this centre provides offices from which the team campaigns and assists local authorities in efforts to tackle the illegal trade of slow lorises.

-YIARI, International Animal Rescue's Indonesian partners, run a number of holistic conservation and social initiatives including reforestation, habitat protection, Wildlife protection patrols, organic farming training, the provision of alternate livelihoods and the establishment of The Power of Mama, Indonesians first all female fire fighting force.
+YIARI, International Animal Rescue's Indonesian partners, run a number of holistic conservation and social initiatives including reforestation, habitat protection, wildlife protection patrols, organic farming training, the provision of alternate livelihoods and the establishment of "The Power of Mama", Indonesia's first all-female firefighting force.